 This oval shaped Korite Boulder Opal drilled stone bead pendant has a small Opal in it.

-It is drilled with a 3.5 mm hole for stringing on a cord, wire or your bead creation.
+It is drilled with a 3.5 mm hole.

 Opal is a hydrated amorphous form of silica, with a high water content.
 It occurs in the fissures of almost any kind of rock.

 Opal’s flashing rainbow play-of-color is caused by diffraction of light by silica spheres stacked internally in the stone.

 The name Opal is derived from the Latin word opalus-meaning precious stone.